softchoice-corp/sc-bootcamp-devops-gc/README.md

 ## Lab 4 - CIO Challenge

 The fourth lab is intended for one of the lab facilitators to run as a demo, not for each attendee to deploy in their lab environment due to the amount of infrastructure which is deployed.
-If you deploy this lab please be aware of subscription quota limitations, and cost considerations.
+If you choose to deploy this lab please be aware of subscription quota limitations, and cost considerations.

 - Deploy Solution